 Found in 29 Collections and/or Records:

-Photograph of two men standing in front of 9 month old Para rubber trees in a nursery in the early 20th century.
+Photograph of a man standing in a field of leguminous plans (Crotolaria striala) with youn Para rubber plants growing in its midst in the early 20th century.

-Photograph of a man tapping a young rubber tree using a herring-bone pattern on the Rantau Panjang Estate in [Malaysia] in the early 20th century.
+Photograph of a man using a knife to tap a rubber tree on a plantation in [Southeast Asia?] in the early 20th century.